Leko (footballer)

-Alexandro da Silva Santos (尼高 Leko; born March 23, 1985), better known as Leko, is a Brazilian striker who currently plays for Hong Kong First Division club Citizen.
+Alexandro da Silva Santos (尼高 Leko; born March 23, 1985), better known as Leko, is a retired Brazilian striker who concluded his football career with the Hong Kong First Division club Citizen on August 1, 2022.

 Club career

 East Bengal

 In February Santos signed for Indian I-League club East Bengal and played his first game on March 6, 2011, in a 2–1 loss to Mumbai.

 Sham Shui Po

 Leko signed with Sham Shui Po on 5 January 2012.